AI

 When not to write a skill

-The misuse pattern: skills as aliases for trivial commands.
+The misuse pattern: skills as aliases for terminal commands.

 /test that just runs npm test?
-Don’t bother — the user can type npm test. /install that runs pnpm install?
+Don’t bother — the user can type that directly. /install that runs pnpm install?
 Same.
-A skill should be ~3 lines minimum of workflow encoding.
-If your skill body is one command, it’s a shortcut, not a skill, and the cost of remembering yet another slash command outweighs the saving.
+A skill should encode ~3 lines minimum of workflow logic — if your skill body is just one terminal command, it’s a shortcut, not a skill, and the cost of remembering a new slash command outweighs the saving.

 The other misuse: skills as a place to dump tribal knowledge that should be in CLAUDE.md.
 If the content is “the rules you should always follow when working on X”, it belongs in path-scoped rules or CLAUDE.md.
 Skills are for workflows you sometimes run, not rules that always apply.